alphagov/middleware-in-the-middle/README.md

 This is configured in [state.js](/logic/state.js).

 ## Run As A Service

+### Prerequisites
+* Node

+### Starting the app
+The Middleware can be started independently by running the `startup-local-initiator.sh` and `startup-local-receiver.sh`.
+Alternatively they can be started together with the rest of the Trust Framework Prototype applications using the [start-all-services.sh](https://github.com/alphagov/stub-oidc-broker/blob/master/start-all-services.sh) in the Stub OIDC Broker repository.

 There is a helper script to automate some of the configuration required to run this server as a systemd service.
 Run: